pavel 1ar.ionov

 Shows model name (and subagent if active), current directory, git branch, and a color-coded context window bar — all in one line.

 The context bar changes color as usage grows: grey up to 60%, amber from 61-80%, red at 81%+.
+The bar also shows the total context window size (200K, 1M, etc.) so it’s immediately clear which model variant is active.

 Important: keep output to a single line.
 Claude Code uses the second status line row for background task buttons and system notifications.
 If your script outputs two lines, those UI elements disappear.